 Cath Nichols was born in Kent, 1970, but spent her childhood in Papua New Guinea and New Zealand.
 She is the author of two pamphlets, Tales of Boy Nancy (Driftwood, 2005) and Distance (Erbacce Press, 2012) and a collection, My Glamorous Assistant (Headland, 2007).
 She holds a PhD in Creative Writing.
-Her latest collection, This is Not a Stunt, is due for publication from Valley Press in September 2017.
+Her latest collection, This is Not a Stunt, was published by Valley Press in September 2017.

 In these poems, living with disability or being trans are not tragedies to overcome but ways of being, with their own humour, romance, stories and mundanity.